dru0pa/CABackup/README.md

 # CABackup
-CyberArk Backup via PowerShell to execute PAReplicate, used to ensure CyberArk backups are scheduled and executed.
+Use PowerShell to execute PAReplicate (the CyberArk Backup utility), this is used to ensure CyberArk backups are scheduled and executed.